postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 <img alt="Working directory settings" src="https://assets.postman.com/postman-docs/working-directory-web-v8-9.jpg" width="352px">

-**To make collaboration easier, store files in your working directory.** Storing files in your working directory ensures that requests in shared collections always work correctly.
-As long as you and your teammates use the same files and working directory location, shared requests will run smoothly across everyone's systems.
+**To make collaboration easier, store files in your working directory.** Storing files in your working directory ensures that requests in shared collections always work.
+As long as you and your teammates use the same files and working directory location, shared requests will run across everyone's systems.
 Learn more about [sending body data](/docs/sending-requests/requests/#sending-body-data).

-**The working directory is also used by Newman.** Store files you want to upload to Newman in the working directory path that's saved in the collection.
+**The working directory is also used by Newman.** Store files you want to upload to Newman in the working directory path saved in the collection.
 Learn more about [file uploads in Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/#file-uploads).

 **You can't change the working directory in Postman for Web.** When you upload a file, Postman for Web creates a new folder with a random name in the `~/Postman/files` directory.
 Postman stores the uploaded file in the new folder so you can use it when sending requests.
 To automatically sync files you upload to Postman for Web with your local working directory, make sure you are using the [Postman Desktop Agent](/docs/getting-started/installation-and-updates/#using-postman-on-the-web).

-**Be careful using files located outside your working directory.** To use files located outside your working directory when sending requests, turn on the **Allow reading files outside working directory** toggle.
-This option allows third-party collections to potentially read any file on your system.
+**Use caution with files located outside your working directory.** To use files located outside your working directory when sending requests, turn on the **Allow reading files outside working directory** toggle.
+This option gives third-party collections the ability to read any file on your system.
 Use caution, and make sure you trust all third-party collections you are using before enabling this option.

 ### Headers

 * **Send no-cache header:** (Recommended) Turn on this toggle to send a `Cache-Control: no-cache` header with each request.
 The `no-cache` directive forces the server to revalidate each request and ensures you get an up-to-date (not stale) response.
 * **Send Postman Token header:** (Recommended) Turn on this toggle to send a random Postman token with an XMLHttpRequest.
-Sending a random token ensures the receiving server handles each request separately, even when the requests are sent with the same parameters.
+Sending a random token ensures the receiving server handles each request individually, even when the requests send with the same parameters.
 The token can also aid debugging and help you distinguish between requests on the server side.
 * **Retain headers when clicking on links:** When you select a link in a response, Postman creates a new `GET` request with the link URL.
-Turn on this toggle to retain the headers from the previous request in the new request.
+Turn on this toggle to keep the headers from the earlier request in the new request.
 Retaining headers is useful if you mainly access protected resources.
-* **Automatically follow redirects:** Turn off this toggle to prevent requests that return a 3xx series response from being automatically redirected.
+* **Automatically follow redirects:** Turn off this toggle to prevent requests that return a 3xx series response from automatically redirecting.
 * **Send anonymous usage data to Postman:** Postman gathers basic, anonymous usage data to help with product improvement.
 Select this toggle to turn off sending anonymous usage data to Postman.

 ### User interface